Jaimeloeuf/simpler-fetch/README.md

 ### Advantages
 - This library is extremely simple to use compared to other libraries, with a simple and clear API built with strong types for type safety and leverages TS LSP for code completion.
-- This library does error handling better.
+- This library does exceptions handling better.
     - This is subjective but take a look at it yourself.
-    - All the `run` methods do not throw any errors / let any errors bubble up to the caller, instead errors are treated as values returned together with the response if any.
+    - All the `run` methods do not throw any exceptions / let any errors bubble up to the caller, instead errors are treated as values returned together with the response if any.
 This means that users do not have to always write extra boilerplate code at their API call sites just to handle errors.
-        - Read more about how [this library views error handling](./docs/sf%20error%20handling.md)
+        - Read more about how [this library views error handling](./docs/Exceptions%20handling.md)
 - This library is extremely small compared to other popular HTTP clients like `Axios` and `superagent`, here is a comparison of the minified library after using brotli compression
-    1. 1.2kb - `simpler-fetch`
+    1. 1.5kb - `simpler-fetch`
-    1. 14.3kb - [`axios v1.4.0`](https://cdn.jsdelivr.net/npm/axios@1.4.0/dist/axios.min.js) is XYZ times larger than `simpler-fetch`
+    1. 14.3kb - [`axios v1.4.0`](https://cdn.jsdelivr.net/npm/axios@1.4.0/dist/axios.min.js) is 9.5 times larger than `simpler-fetch`
-    1. 19.1kb - [`superagent v8.0.9`](https://cdn.jsdelivr.net/npm/superagent@8.0.9/dist/superagent.min.js) is XYZ times larger than `simpler-fetch`
+    1. 19.1kb - [`superagent v8.0.9`](https://cdn.jsdelivr.net/npm/superagent@8.0.9/dist/superagent.min.js) is 12.7 times larger than `simpler-fetch`

 ### Disadvantages
-- This has less advanced features like a nice and elegant way to do retries
+- This library skips out on some more advanced features like a nice way to do automatic retries.
     - However, since this library is basically a wrapper around the `fetch` API to use the Builder pattern, you have the necessary tools and escape hatches to directly configure `fetch` options to implement something like that yourself.
-- This library is designed for newer platforms and doesn't support older platforms
+- This library is designed for newer platforms and doesn't support older platforms.
     - Although it can work with it, as long as you downlevel the code and use a `fetch` polyfill.
-- This library does not support users passing in custom AbortControllers
+- This library does not support users passing in custom AbortControllers.
-    - The reason is because the main use case for AbortControllers are usually for setting custom timeouts
-        - And this is already supported by the `timeoutAfter` method on `Fetch`.
+    - The reason is because the main use case for AbortControllers are usually for setting custom timeouts and this is already supported by the `timeoutAfter` method on `Fetch`.
     - Therefore this is not supported since there are not many specific use cases for it right now.
         - Might implement this in the future if there is an actual concrete use case for it.
-- Although this library supports using the `HEAD` and `OPTIONS` HTTP methods,
-    - They are not as easy to use as other common HTTP methods like `GET` and `POST`
+- Although this library supports using the `HEAD` and `OPTIONS` HTTP methods, they are not as easy to use as other common HTTP methods like `GET` and `POST` since they do not have methods named after them, e.g. there is `sf.useDefault().GET()` but no `sf.useDefault().HEAD()`.
-    - Since these are rather low level and extremely rarely used HTTP methods, users need to use the more cumbersome `HTTP` method on `Builder` instances.
+    - Since these are rather low level and extremely rarely used HTTP methods, users need to use the more cumbersome `HTTP` method on `Builder` instances like this `sf.useDefault().HTTP('HEAD', '/path')`.
         - See the sample project for example on this.
+- Yes 1.5kb is still extra overhead compared to using raw `fetch`, but if you used this library instead of `fetch` directly, this library will more than make up for the extra overhead with the amount of boilerplate code it removes compared to using raw `fetch` many times.

 ## Inspirations